Your User Account

 Email Subscriptions

 Use the Email Subscriptions section to opt in or out of communications from Datalink.
 We send communications on software updates and news, maintenance updates and system outages.
+Check any boxes that match the communications you wish to receive from us.

 Email subscriptions can be opted in or out using the checkboxes